ScarletsFiction/ScarletsQuery/README.md

     )
 */

+/*
-// Select element that have 'ul' tag and select
+  1. Select element that have 'ul' tag
-// the child with '3' id, select the element before it
+  2. Select the child with '3' id
+  3. Select the element before it { next(-1) }
-// next(-1) and get the content
+  4. Get the content
-// It will not return array because you select one element
-// after the selector(..)[index]
+*/
 $dom->selector('ul #3')[0]->next(-1)->content();
 /* Output
     Elisabeth
 */

 // Select 'ul' tag and the child with 'li' tag
-// Iterate over the result, you can also use 'view'
-// $contents->view; to get the raw array
 $contents = $dom->selector('ul li');

+// Iterate over the result
 for ($i=0; $i < $contents->length; $i++) {

     // Check if the element has 'profile' class if($contents[$i]->hasClass('profile')){

         // Select the child with 'span' tag
         // And get the second content
         print_r($contents[$i]->selector('span')->content(1));